Skip to content

 1. Stage 1: Algorithm introduction.
 We need to familiarize ourselves with the characteristics and usage of various data structures, and learn the principles, processes, uses, and efficiency of different algorithms.

 2. Stage 2: Practice algorithm problems.
-It is recommended to start with popular problems, and accumulate at least 100 problems first, to familiarize yourself with mainstream algorithm problems.
-When first practicing problems, "knowledge forgetting" may be a challenge, but rest assured, this is very normal.
-We can review problems according to the "Ebbinghaus forgetting curve", and usually after 3-5 rounds of repetition, we can firmly remember them.
+It is recommended to start with popular problems and solve at least 100 of them first, so that you become familiar with mainstream algorithm questions.
+When you first begin practicing problems, "knowledge forgetting" may feel like a challenge, but rest assured, this is very normal.
+We can review problems according to the "Ebbinghaus forgetting curve", and after 3-5 rounds of repetition, they usually stick firmly in memory.
 For recommended problem lists and practice plans, please see this GitHub repository.

 3. Stage 3: Building a knowledge system.
 In terms of learning, we can read algorithm column articles, problem-solving frameworks, and algorithm textbooks to continuously enrich our knowledge system.
 In terms of practicing problems, we can try advanced problem-solving strategies, such as categorization by topic, one problem multiple solutions, one solution multiple problems, etc. Related problem-solving insights can be found in various communities.